sathyabaarathisr/sathyabaarathisr/README.md

 - 👋 Hi, I’m @sathyabaarathisr
-- 👀 I’m interested in understanding system's level perturbations in humans in response to infections and immunization.
+- 👀 I’m interested in understanding system's level immune perturbations in humans in response to infections and immunization.
-- 🌱 I’m currently learning single cell data analysis and machine learning
+- 🌱 I’m currently working on single cell RNAseq, snATAC and machine learning
 - 💞️ I’m looking to collaborate on graph theory
 - 📫 How to reach me sathya.ravi@jax.org